LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/fetch-json/studio.rst

 Bonus Missions
 --------------
 * Display the astronauts sorted from most to least time in space.
-* make the "Active: true" text green, for astronauts that are still active (active is true).
+* Make the "Active: true" text green, for astronauts that are still active (active is true).
 * Add a count of astronauts to the page.